-To the Board of Directors of Patriot Transportation Holding, Inc.:
+The Shareholders and Directors Patriot Transportation Holding, Inc.

-Our audit of the consolidated and combined financial statements referred to in our report dated December 21, 2015 appearing in the 2015 Annual Report to Shareholders of Patriot Transportation Holding, Inc. (which report and consolidated and combined financial statements are incorporated by reference in this Annual Report on Form 10-K) also included an audit of the financial statement schedule listed in Item 15(a)(2) of this Form 10-K. This financial statement schedule is the responsibility of the Company's management.
+Our audit of the consolidated and combined financial statements referred to in our report dated December 2, 2016 appearing in the 2016 Annual Report to Shareholders of Patriot Transportation Holding, Inc. (which report and consolidated and combined financial statements are incorporated by reference in this Annual Report on Form 10-K) also included an audit of the financial statement schedule listed in Item 15(a)(2) of this Form 10-K. This financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statement schedule based on our audit.
 In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated and combined financial statements.